pranabdas/linux/docs/00-index.md

 keywords: ["linux", "unix", "commandline", "vi", "vim", "git", "shell", "bash", "scripting", "docker", "developer tools", "security", "privacy", "latex", "homebrew"]
 ---

-You will appreciate Linux / UNIX if you care about simplicity, openness, and complete power to the user.
+You will appreciate Linux/<wbr/>UNIX if you care about simplicity, openness, and complete power to the user.
 In this tutorial, we will focus on various command line tools.
 We will see that command line tools are simple and often more powerful than graphical tools.
 We will also learn to write scripts to automate